PRAEst-76/Omera/_drafts/Racing Mechanics.md

 Any strength check that rolls a critical failure, loses their oar and has the option to either continue without it or retrive it, which has the same penalty as a critical dex failure.

-Of course, players can attempt to deliberately ram another players barrel,
+Of course, players can attempt to deliberately ram another players barrel, this will be treated as a standard collision except the "rammer" rolls with advantage.

 The winner is the first person to get to the shallows beyond the cave river exit.